emmett-shang/leetcode_solutions/README.md

 # leetcode_solutions
-my solutions for leetcode problems
+This is a repo for my solutions for leetcode problems